DNxHR LB at 4K UHD (3840×2160): bitrate & storage per minute/hour

-DNxHR LB (Avid DNx) is a 8-bit 4:2:2 intra-frame codec with a typical compression ratio of 35:1.
-The table below shows the video data rate and the storage it needs at 4K UHD (3840×2160) for the most common frame rates — video only, audio not included.
+DNxHR LB (Avid DNx) is a 8-bit 4:2:2 codec with a typical compression ratio of 35:1.
+The table shows the video data rate and storage it needs at 4K UHD (3840×2160) for common frame rates — video only, audio not included.

 | Frame rate | Bitrate | Data rate | Storage / minute | Storage / hour |